 “That, in principle, should be a big help,” he said.

 A U.S. probe into a lithium-ion battery fire on a General Motors Co.
-(GM) Chevrolet Volt, a plug-in hybrid car, took seven months to complete.
+(GM:US) Chevrolet Volt, a plug-in hybrid car, took seven months to complete.

 After a crash test of the Volt conducted by the U.S. National Highway Traffic Safety Administration, coolant leaked into a damaged battery-pack circuit board, causing a fire, the report released in January 2012 found.
 GM in response strengthened protections for the battery packs.